35

 Most people in Rochester have never heard the acronym.
 Here's what it means and why it matters to your property, your water, and your family.

 5.4 megawatts.
 20-year life span.
 Across from the PSE substation.
 Next to a school bus depot.
 On top of a Category I Critical Aquifer Recharge Area; the highest groundwater sensitivity classification the county has.
 The private company building it is Convergent Energy & Power.
 Puget Sound Energy would operate it.
-The risk stays here.
+Convergent only leases the land, not owns.
+The liability stays with the taxpayer.

 Convergent Energy & Power, a private company headquartered out of state, owns the facility.
 PSE leases and operates it.
-The benefit flows to a regional power grid.
-The risk - fire, contamination, property value loss, emergency response burden - falls entirely on the people who live in Rochester.
+The benefit flows to a regional power grid and is sold elsewhere The risk - fire, contamination, property value loss, emergency response burden - falls entirely on the people who live in Rochester.
 The county determined this facility does not qualify as an essential public utility.

 Washington State has no specific regulations governing where battery storage facilities can be sited, how far they must be from homes and wells, or what safety standards apply in rural areas.
 Thurston County is drafting new rules, but they won't be finished until December 2026 - well after construction could begin.
 This facility was approved under a catch-all zoning category not designed for battery storage.